fieldtensor/code-samples/README.md

 **<a href="/blender-export.py">[blender-export.py]</a>**

-This is an export script which exports model files from Blender into a custom file format suitable for our WebGL project.
-The project had to run on mobile phones over slow cellular connections, so the model file was implemented in binary and highly optimized to reduce file size.
-Examples of optimized
+This is a pythons script which exports model files from Blender into a custom file format suitable for our WebGL project.
+The project had to run on mobile phones over slow cellular connections, so the model file format was implemented in binary and highly optimized to reduce file size.
+Examples of optimized included:
-included:

 * Using RGB color triplets composed of 3 unsigned bytes, as opposed RGBA color quadruplets composed of 4 floating point.